At Night Zookeeper, we’re proud to celebrate Autism Acceptance Month every April.

 We thank Amber for taking the time to share her family’s story.
 We’re thankful to have her and her children be a part of our special community of young writers.

 We’re honestly amazed every day at the increased levels of confidence and creativity that the platform brings out in our children.
 It’s a privilege for the Night Zookeeper team to be able to watch our children blossom into budding young authors.

-If you have any questions about how the Night Zookeeper platform can help your child, please do reach out to our team at [email protected].
+If you have any questions about how the Night Zookeeper program can help your child, please do reach out to our team at [email protected].
 We’ll be happy to help answer any questions you might have.

-If you’d like to try out the Night Zookeeper platform, you can claim a free week’s trial by going here.
+If you’d like to try out the Night Zookeeper progam, start a free 7 day trial today!